Skip to main content

 Stay motivated

 Set yourself goals and stay realistic!
-For example, if your goal is to run the 5K at the KoRo Women's Race, then think about the great feeling that awaits you when you finish.
+For example, if your goal is to run the 5K at the Berlin Women's Race, then think about the great feeling that awaits you when you finish.
 This will help you even if your motivation lapses.

 Achieve more together